With the End of Financial Year just over a month away, it’s time to start thinking about completing a tax return for your earnings.

 Before you lodge your tax return, you may want to consider your Superannuation and whether you’re registered for GST.

 If you’re registered for GST, you will need to complete a Business Activity Statement (BAS) – find out more here.

 You can find more information about super for self-employed workers here.

 Make sure you lodge by the October 31st deadline.

 Note: This information should not be considered legal, accounting or tax advice.
 We recommend you speak with an accountant, tax advisor or your financial advisor.
-Better Caring and other parties disclaim all responsibility, representations and warranties, including, but not limited to, warranties as to the quality, accuracy and completeness of the information of whatsoever nature and warranties of fitness for a particular purpose, or any action taken or not taken based on this information.
+Mable and other parties disclaim all responsibility, representations and warranties, including, but not limited to, warranties as to the quality, accuracy and completeness of the information of whatsoever nature and warranties of fitness for a particular purpose, or any action taken or not taken based on this information.